eduardopaguiar/Anomaly_Detection/README.md

 * SODA.py: A python version of SODA routines and processes;
 * data_manipulation.py: A library containing all the routines and processes employed by our model;
 * results: Folder containing the outputs of `Anomaly_Detection.py` script;
-* Analysed_Signal: Folder containing the data and labels of the detected anomalies;
+* Analysed_Signal: Folder containing the data and labels of the detected anomalies.

 ### python dependencies